Nhowka/Elmish.Bridge/README.md

 # Elmish.Bridge

+Formely Elmish.Remoting.
 This library creates a bridge between server and client using websockets so you can keep the same model-view-update mindset to create the server side model.

 ## Available Packages: